Zasilkovna/prestashop/README.md

   in the "order confirmation" email, and the order detail view of the registered user.
 - Automatic export of orders to the Packeta system.
 - Export orders to the CSV file, which can be imported in the [client section](https://client.packeta.com/).
-- It is now possible to set the weight of the shipment in the list of Packeta orders, before sending it to Packeta.
+- It is now possible to set the weight of the shipment in the list of Packeta orders, before sending it to Packeta (since version 2.1.9).

 ### OPC support
 - One Page Supercheckout from [Knowband.com](https://www.knowband.com/prestashop-one-page-supercheckout?search=supercheckout)